avcopan/cadd-practice/README.md

 This will enable you to copy and paste in your terminal window (more on that momentarily).

 Some context on what you have just installed:
-Ubuntu is the most popular instance of the broader family Linux operating systems.
+Ubuntu is the most popular flavor from the broader family of [Linux](https://en.wikipedia.org/wiki/Linux) operating systems.
 The Ubuntu "app" that you are installing is sort of like a separate computer within your computer.
 You will interact with this Linux "subsystem" through a [terminal](https://en.wikipedia.org/wiki/Computer_terminal) window, which is just a window that allows you to enter operating system commands.
 In a moment, we will show some simple commands to do things like print to the screen, move from one folder (or "directory") to another, tell you which directory you are in, list contents of a given directory, download a file from the internet, etc.